ChrisCoastal/backgammon/README.md

 # backgammon
-a backgammon app for 2 players
+a backgammon app for 2 players (currently a hot mess)

 Early stages of creating a backgammon application with basic/partial UI and logic.
 Gameplay and logic are still being sorted out and there are several bugs/conditions that need to be worked out.